bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 ## Creating a Template for Future Images

-If you plan on making more virtual machines, instead of installing the OS from the installation media each time, you can instead create a "template image".
+If you plan on making more virtual machines, instead of installing the OS from the installation media each time, you can instead create an "template image".

-What's really neat about the `qcow2` format is that you can specify the "backing" image: the template.
-Then, in the image new non-template image, it only saves the _difference_ from the template, and more than one machine can share the same base image.
+What's really neat about the `qcow2` format is that you can specify the "backing" image.
+Then, in the image new _non_-template image, it only saves the _difference_ from the template, and more than one machine can share the same base image.

 To create the base image, start by powering off your virtual machines: